 Be forewarned – you can absolutely bust out this chicken meatball soup recipe anytime, but it honestly tastes better when you need a little extra lovin’.

 First off, it’s creamy.
-And not viscous, condensed soup “creamy.”
+Like another family favorite, Swedish meatball soup, it’s not viscous, condensed soup “creamy.”
 (That’s not really creamy.
 That’s – I hate to break it to you – pretty much jello.
 It’s meat jello.
 It’s practically aspic.)
 This ground chicken meatball soup is literally creamy from cream.

 Now, in a nod to another slightly viscous favorite we can get behind, it’s also got peas, which will totally transport you to a pot pie place when they marry with the carrots in the mirepoix and the broth thickens.
 It’s unexpected and delightful and you can thank me later.